zuckerco/CSS-assignment-2/README.md

 7. Adjust margins and padding as needed to finish the page and make it look nice.

+**A note about the header:** I would like it to stay put when scrolling.
+However, if you can't figure that out, at least get the H1 to go left and the NAV to got right and inline, as seen in the video.

 ##Part 2

 Now you will make a different page layout using the same HTML file and new CSS.
 Make sure you've finished Part 1 first.